xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

   * full responses,
   * and any auxiliary estimates of invariants produced by Q131 modules.

-These logs allow external auditors to verify that the model is not merely repeating slogans, but is applying consistent accounting.
+These logs allow external auditors to verify that the model is not merely repeating slogans, but is applying consistent accounting constrained by Q131.

 ---

 ## 8. Cross problem transfer template

+All components described in this block live strictly at the effective layer.
+They can be reused by other BlackHole problems without exposing any deeper TU generative rules.

 ### 8.1 Reusable components produced by this problem